formix/btb/README.md

 ##Create Your Database
 When creating your database, you have to follow these simple naming rules for your table and column names:

 1. The primary key name must be either "id" or "<table name>Id.
-Ex: employeeId (for the table "Employee")
 2. Use pascal case for table names.
-Ex: EmployeeStore
 3. Use camel case for column names.
-Ex: createdDate

-Note that the second and third rules stated here are to be considered only if your DBMS is case sensitive.

 Table Example (Derby syntax):
 ```sql